Skip to Content

 I was beginning to think the possibility of sticking to the diet during the holidays would be nearly impossible for this girl.

-If I went another season without a decent apple substitute, the temptation would win this battle.
+The temptation would win this battle if I went another season without a decent apple substitute.

-I know that sounds just a bit dramatic, but unfortunately, with so many holiday memories wrapped around food, I wouldn’t be frank with you if I told you otherwise.
+I know that sounds just a bit dramatic, but unfortunately, with so many holiday memories wrapped around food, I wouldn’t be frank if I told you otherwise.

-The struggle can be real at times, and for me, holiday foods can be a significant trigger if I don’t plan accordingly.
+The struggle can be challenging sometimes, and for me, holiday foods can be a significant trigger if I don’t plan accordingly.

 Ingredients Needed To Make A Mock Apple Cobbler